AlaskaAirlines/auro-nav/docs/partials/index.md

 ### Anchornav

-The anchornav variation of `auro-nav` is a vertical list of link elements mapped to anchor elements in the designated scrollable element.
-As the content is scrolled, the marker will animate to highlight the currently viewed section of the content.
+This example shows a user how set up an `auro-nav` component using `auro-anchorlinks` to efficiently jump to different points in the content.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../../apiExamples/anchornav.html) -->